data-matt/simple-task-queue/task-queue-simplification.md

 Sometimes, PostgreSQL really is all you need.

-## Join Us!

-We're hiring senior and staff software engineers!
-We're looking for people who:

-- Have deep TypeScript expertise and love distributed systems
-- Build great developer tools and infrastructure
-- Care about creating delightful developer experiences
-- Want to help make AI safe and reliable

-Check out our open positions <a href="https://gentrace.ai/eng">here</a>

 ## Warnings

 While this solution has worked well for our use case, there are important considerations for high-throughput scenarios: